jdjohn215/milwaukee-weather/README.md

 ## Replicating or altering the graph

 The image `graphs/DailyHighTemp_USW00014839.png` is created by `R/BuidlDailyHigh.R`.
-See the README in [/graphs](/graphs) for a detailed step-by-step tutorial.
+See the README in [/graphs](/graphs) for a step-by-step tutorial.

+## Automatic Updating with Github Actions

+At a high level, the automated workflow (1) runs the script to retrieve the updated data, (2) commits the updated dataset to the repository, (2) runs the script to build the graph, and (4) commits the graph to the repository.
+All this takes less than 1 minute per run.

+See the README in [/.github/workflows](/.github/workflows) for a line-by-line discussion of the workflow file.